Fine Art

 Vernacular names

-It is a large fish that reaches 60cm in length.
-It is typically brown with blue lines on its fins and head.
-It can change colour somewhat to match its surroundings, or if subjected to stress.
+The queen triggerfish reaches 60 cm (24 in), though most only are about half that length.[2]
+It is typically blue, purple, turquoise and green with a yellowish throat, and light blue lines on the fins and head.[3]
+It can change colour somewhat to match its surroundings, or if subjected to stress.[3]

 In the aquarium

 As one of the largest and most aggressive of the triggerfish, this fish is rarely a good choice as a resident in a marine aquarium.
 It is however a hardy fish for those who can provide it with a proper environment.
-Because it grows so large and so quickly the ideal aquarium for this fish is a 500 gallon aquarium.
-Although some sources argue it can be kept in as little a tank as 125 gallons, when it achieves its adult size of two feet it is unlikely to thrive.
+Because it grows so large and so quickly the minimum aquarium for this fish is a 500-gallon aquarium.
+Although some sources argue it can be kept in as little a tank as 125 gallons, when it achieves its adult size of two feet it is very unlikely to thrive, and will likely lead to premature death.[4]

 Its diet consists of invertebrates.
 In aquariums shrimp, squid, clams, octopus, scallops, and crab are all good choices of food.